top of page

+Welcome to the edge of the map.
 Join us for an adventure of culture, history and scenery.
 Tour Orkney creates rewarding travel experiences.
 See Orkney as it's meant to be: vivid, monumental, wild.
 Discover the rich history, captivating myths, and stunning landscapes of the Orkney Islands with Tour Orkney.
 Whether you're seeking a guided day trip to Orkney's most iconic sites or a private, tailor-made adventure, we’re here to offer you an unforgettable journey.
-Welcome to the edge of the map.

 The Orkney Day Trip: Discover the Best of Orkney